matejpokorny/40-percent-ortholinear-rpi-pico-keyboard/README.md

 *I did not use the stabilizers in the end, as the 2U spacebar works just fine without them.*

-3. Solder diodes to the switches and connect them in a row as shown in picture below
+3. Solder diodes to the switches and connect them in a row as shown in picture below.

+- You can also use another wire to connect the diodes in a row instead of connecting them directly.

 ![diodes](./images/diodes.jpg)